Code-for-Miami/Miami-2014-LBT-Receipts/README.md

 # 2014 Local Body Tax (LBT) Receipts of Miami-Dade County

-The following is a CSV file of the 2014 Local Body Tax (LBT) Receipts of Miami-Dade County.
+The following is a CSV file of the 2014 Local Business Tax (LBT) Receipts of Miami-Dade County.

 Per Michael Sarasti of Miami-Dade County: "[this file] includes all businesses that have applied for a local business tax in Miami-Dade County – Legally, this should include every business, but there will surely be people who have applied at the city who haven’t applied at the County – either because they don’t know or don’t want to pay the fee."

+The 2013LBTcodes.xls and (duplicate) 2013LBTcodes.csv files serve as a dictionary for the individual code and category designators.

 This can also be obtained through the following link: https://www.miamidade.county-taxes.com/public/reports/business_tax